 However, if a person was driving under the influence of alcohol, drugs, or both, and their negligent actions behind the wheel caused great bodily injury or death to a person other than the driver, he or she will be charged with a felony DUI.

 The penalties for a felony DUI in South Carolina include:

 - A mandatory fine of $5,100 to $10,100 and mandatory imprisonment from 30 days to 15 years when great bodily injury occurs.

 - A mandatory fine of $10,100 to $25,100 and mandatory imprisonment from one to 25 years when death occurs.

 Multiple scenarios that include bodily harm or death can lead to felony DUI charges in South Carolina.
 No matter how your DUI arrest occurred, whether it was a traffic stop or after a collision, neither misdemeanor nor felony DUIs can be expunged from your driving or criminal record later.

 Your best course of legal action is to partner with a skilled South Carolina criminal defense attorney who can help you avoid a conviction from the start, so your permanent record is not marred by a single mistake.

-Contact our South Carolina DUI criminal defense attorneys by calling (803) 548-2468 or contact us online today to schedule a free consultation and ensure your best interests and your future are protected from the start.
+Contact our South Carolina DUI criminal defense attorneys by calling (803) 548-2468 or contact us online today to schedule a consultation and ensure your best interests and your future are protected from the start.